SeyoungKimLab/Ornaments/README.md

 # Ornaments
-Ornaments is a lightweight modification of kallisto that facilitates variant-aware pseudoalignment of RNA-Seq reads to obtain expected allele-specific read counts at heterozygous variant loci in addition to transcriptome quantification.
+Ornaments is a lightweight modification of kallisto that facilitates variant-aware pseudoalignment of RNA-seq reads to obtain expected allele-specific read counts at heterozygous variant loci in addition to transcriptome quantification.
 The Ornaments method is described in detail in

 Abhinav Adduri and Seyoung Kim.
 Ornaments for efficient allele-specific expression estimation with bias correction.
 The American Journal of Humans Genetics, 2024.

 Ornaments takes as input an ornament personalized transcriptome and reads.
-Ornaments requires that the variants are listed in terms of transcriptomic coordinates.
+Ornaments requires that the variants are listed in transcriptomic coordinates.
 We provide helper scripts to transform the variant coordinates from genomic to transcriptomic coordinates and to generate an ornament personalized transcriptome from a list of variants (both SNPs and indels are supported) and a reference transcriptome.